HKS Urban Designer Takeshi Kamiya is Living the Dream with His Latest Project in Japan

 ‘A Special Place’

-Kamiya used to make about 15 trips to Japan every year, but the COVID-19 pandemic slowed international travel during the past year.
+Kamiya used to make about 15 trips to Japan every year, but the COVID-19 pandemic slowed international travel.
 He’s back in action now and plans to split his time between project sites in Japan and his home in New York City.

 During his latest trip to Japan, Kamiya quarantined for two weeks to meet current and potential HKS clients on the firm’s behalf.
 He visited the Hokkaido Stadium to check its progress and unveiled the Kobe arena’s concept at a press event, which was especially important to him given the undergraduate years he spent in the city.